netdata/netdata/docs/Running-behind-apache.md

 Below you can find instructions for configuring an apache server to:

-1.  proxy a single Netdata via an HTTP and HTTPS virtual host
+1. Proxy a single Netdata via an HTTP and HTTPS virtual host.
-2.  dynamically proxy any number of Netdata servers
+2. Dynamically proxy any number of Netdata servers.
-3.  add user authentication
+3. Add user authentication.
-4.  adjust Netdata settings to get optimal results
+4. Adjust Netdata settings to get optimal results.

 ## Requirements

-Make sure your apache has installed `mod_proxy` and `mod_proxy_http`.
+Make sure your apache has `mod_proxy` and `mod_proxy_http` installed and enabled.

-On debian/ubuntu systems, install them with this:
+On Debian/Ubuntu systems, install apache, which already includes the two modules, using:

 ```sh
 sudo apt-get install apache2
 ```

-Also make sure they are enabled:
+Enable them:

 ```sh
 sudo a2enmod proxy
 sudo a2enmod proxy_http
 ```

-Ensure your rewrite module is enabled:
+Also, enable the rewrite module:

 ```sh
 sudo a2enmod rewrite